TelemTobi/Viper-Module-Xcode-Template/README.md

 Xcode custom template for easily creating a Viper architecture module.</br>
 You'll get useful boilerplate out of the box, with the module name placed in the relevant classes' and protocols' names.</br>
 The module has two types, based on the UI framework your'e using.
 Select the one that fits your project.</br></br>
-See [SwiftUI Viper Template](https://github.com/TelemTobi/SwiftUI-Viper-Template.git) or [UIKit Viper Template](https://github.com/TelemTobi/SwiftUI-Viper-Template.git) for the complete architecture.
+See [SwiftUI Viper Template](https://github.com/TelemTobi/SwiftUI-Viper-Template.git) or [UIKit Viper Template](https://github.com/TelemTobi/UIKit-Viper-Template.git) for the complete architecture template.

 <br/>